The following are brief profiles of the Board of Directors and executive officers of Morneau Shepell:

 W.F.
 Morneau, Sr.

-Mr. Kevin Pennington joined Morneau Shepell’s Board of Directors in 2015.
+Kevin Pennington is the Chief Human Resources Officer of Fiserv, Inc., a leading global technology provider for the financial services industry.
 Throughout his more than 30-year career, Mr. Pennington has held increasingly senior human resources roles in both the United States and Canada.
-He served as Executive Vice President, Human Resources and Administration with Agere Systems Inc., an integrated circuit components company, from 2001 to 2005, followed by six years as Executive Vice President, Chief Human Resources Officer with Toronto-based Rogers Communications Inc. Mr. Pennington is presently Chief Human Resources Officer of Fiserv, Inc., a leading global technology provider for the financial services industry.
-Mr. Pennington holds a BSc degree in Behavioural Science/Management and an MSc degree in Counseling, both from Shippensburg University of Pennsylvania.
+He served as Executive Vice President, Human Resources and Administration with Agere Systems Inc., an integrated circuit components company, from 2001 to 2005, followed by six years as Executive Vice President, Chief Human Resources Officer with Toronto-based Rogers Communications Inc. Mr. Pennington holds a BSc degree in Behavioural Science/Management and an MSc degree in Counselling, both from Shippensburg University of Pennsylvania.